SciML/DataDrivenDiffEq.jl/docs/src/index.md

 # DataDrivenDiffEq.jl

-DataDrivenDiffEq.jl is a package for estimating equationfree and equationbased models for discrete and continouos differential equations.
+DataDrivenDiffEq.jl is a package for estimating equation-free and equation-based models for discrete and continuous differential equations.

 Oppose to parameter identification, these methods aim to find the governing equations of motion automatically from a given set of data.
 These techniques do not require giving as input a known model.
 Instead, these methods take in data and return the differential equation model which generated the data.